worldline/learning-kotlin-multiplatform/docs/src/configure/README.md

 ```
 :::

-## 🧪 Fork the KMP template provided by JetBrains
+## 🧪 Clone the KMP template provided by JetBrains

 [![Sample sources](../assets/images/kmp_sample_src.png)](https://github.com/JetBrains/compose-multiplatform-template)

 Because kotlin mutiplatform is evolving a lot, the best template compatible for Android, iOS and Desktop is available on a dedicated github project [here](https://github.com/JetBrains/compose-multiplatform-template)

-* Fork the project
+* Clone the project
 * Open it with Android Studio